cfenollosa/bashblog/README.md

 from the defaults.

-The format of the `.config` file is just one `variablename="value"` per line, just like in the `global_variables()` function.
-Remember to quote the values, do not declare a variable with the dollar sign, and do not use spaces around the equal sign.
+The format of the `.config` file is just one `variablename="value"` per line, just like in the `global_variables()` function. **Please remember:** quote the values, do not declare a variable with the dollar sign, do not use spaces around the equal sign.

-Please note that bashblog uses the `$EDITOR` environment value to open the text editor.
+bashblog uses the `$EDITOR` environment value to open the text editor.

 Detailed features